Who do I contact for assistance?

-The best way to manage your ONUnet password is to visit changemypassword.olivet.edu.
+The best way to manage your ONUnet password is to visit myaccount.microsoft.com.

-If you have not already used this tool you will need to enter the default password (the default password scheme is ONU-[last 4 of ssn][lower case first 3 of last name]).
-This will open a prompt asking you to enter answers to a few security questions.
-Once you have completed this section you will be able to change your password.
+If you have not already used this tool you will need to enter the default password (the default password scheme is ONU-[last 4 of ssn or id number][lower case first 3 of last name]).
+This will open a prompt asking you to set a new password and set up Multi-Factor Authentication.

 When changing the password make sure you follow the guidelines listed.

-You can also access Olivet email directly by visiting email.olivet.edu and entering your full Olivet email address (<username>@olivet.edu) and your email password.
-If you are a new student and have not yet changed your email password, you will use the default password given to you when you received your account details.
+You can access Olivet email directly by visiting email.olivet.edu and entering your full Olivet email address (<username>@olivet.edu) and your email password.
+If you are a new student and have not yet changed your email password, you will use the default password which can be found on the New Account Setup Guide.

 Although it is not absolutely necessary to bring a computer onto campus, many students do.
 If you prefer to minimize your expenses or will make arrangements purchase a computer after you arrive and verify needs with your academic department, then there are a number of computer labs on campus as well as some "public" stations that can be used by all students.